Vietnam.vn - Nền tảng quảng bá Việt Nam

 Forest rangers of the Reserve update field patrol data.
 Photo: Duc Long

-In recent years, Pu Huong Nature Reserve has also used flycams to control within a small area to monitor and check the current status of the forest.
+In recent years, Pu Huong Nature Reserve has also used flycams controlled within a small area to monitor and check the current status of the forest.
 This helps staff reduce a lot of effort and time in the field.

-Mr. Son added that through satellite images, it was discovered that people were exploiting protective forests to plant acacia.
+Mr. Son added that through satellite images, people were found to be exploiting protective forests to plant acacia.
 Specifically, in the Chau Hong commune, the protective forest was cut down in an area of 1-2000m2.
 Immediately after that, forces were mobilized to the scene to handle the situation promptly.

 Source